Duos123/NeuronText2Morse/README.md

 - 2 LU.I boards
 - 2 Arduino boards

-### Gettin Started
+### Getting Started

 ### Note

-There is a [demo](https://chubetho.github.io/Text2MorseWeb/) for this project when there is no Arduino Nano or Lu.i board.
+There is a [demo](https://chubetho.github.io/NeuronText2MorseWebApp/) for this project when there is no Arduino Nano or Lu.i board.